China's Xi stamps authority on party with Bo verdict

 “Ideologically speaking, Xi’s shift to the left has been quite dramatic,” said Li Weidong, a writer and former editor who has followed Bo’s case closely.
 “Bo has been kicked to the side but his policies have remained.”

-“It will create an effect of left-wing politics but right-wing economics, which will become a problem long-term.”
+“No matter who is involved they should be investigated to the end and punished according to the law,” said the People’s Daily newspaper, the party’s mouthpiece.

+An editorial in the Global Times newspaper said the verdict showed China’s anti-corruption campaign was not just “empty talk”.

-Still, Bo’s verdict is unlikely to be a real deterrent to the rampant corruption Xi has sought to tackle, despite the party and state media playing up the angle that all are equal before the law.
+Some experts disagreed, saying the verdict was unlikely to be a real deterrent to the rampant corruption Xi has said threatens the party’s survival.

 “This case had little to do with corruption.
 It’s a political case,” said Zhang Ming, a professor at Renmin University in Beijing.

-Additional reporting by Joseph Campbell, Michael Martina and Beijing Newsroom; Writing by Ben Blanchard; Editing by Dean Yates
+Additional reporting by John Ruwitch in Shanghai, Joseph Campbell and Beijing Newsroom; Writing by Ben Blanchard.
+Editing by Dean Yates